pachyderm/docs/content/latest/deploy-manage/deploy/helm-install.md

 Create a personalized `my_pachyderm_values.yaml` out of this [example repository](https://github.com/pachyderm/pachyderm/tree/{{% majorMinorVersion %}}/etc/helm/examples).
 Pick the example that fits your target deployment and update the relevant values according to the parameters gathered in the previous step.

-- Refer to this section to [understand Pachyderm's main configuration values (License Key, IdP configuration, etc...)](#read-before-any-install-or-upgrade-pachyderm-configuration-values-and-platform-secrets) and how you can set them.
+- Refer to this section to [understand MLDM's main configuration values (License Key, IdP configuration, etc...)](#read-before-any-install-or-upgrade-pachyderm-configuration-values-and-platform-secrets) and how you can set them.

 - See the reference [values.yaml](../../../reference/helm-values/) for the list of all available helm values at your disposal.